ashvardanian/SimSIMD/README.md

   <!-- Sparse set intersections -->
 </table>

+> For benchmarks we mostly use 1536-dimensional vectors, like the embeddings produced by the OpenAI Ada API.
 > The code was compiled with GCC 12, using glibc v2.35.
 > The benchmarks performed on Arm-based Graviton3 AWS `c7g` instances and `r7iz` Intel Sapphire Rapids.
 > Most modern Arm-based 64-bit CPUs will have similar relative speedups.